 I know one thing for sure, that Freedom is on the other side of fear and Life is about boldly trusting and following your inner guidance, your Authentic Power, your Heart and Soul.
 I began saying yes to what felt right to me and saying no to things that did not.
 I wasn’t conforming anymore!
 I was following my True Self.
 I had finally broken through the surface of life.
 I shifted from ordinary human awareness into Higher Consciousness.

 The years that followed were spent uncovering and connecting to my Truth.
 I discovered the truth of who I really am as the Higher Self, I honed my talents, removed old conditioning and limiting beliefs, trusted and followed my inner guidance and created “work” that was first satisfying to my soul and then beneficial to others in a great way.
 My Authenticity revealed my greater Purpose.
 I became a Spiritual Teacher and Certified Professional Life Coach specializing in coaching women during midlife to bridge their mind to Higher Consciousness so they can find their greater Purpose and service in the world.

 In my experience it is a beautiful marriage, one that Gary Zukav calls authentic power and defines as “alignment of the personality with the soul”.
 An example of Being who you are, serving the world.

-If you’re ready to transform into the New You, to live from a higher perspective, reveal and step into your own greatness, have insights, wisdom and inner power, be lighter, love deeper and experience clarity and freedom like never before, book a discovery session with me today!
+If you’re ready to transform into the Wise Woman, to live from a higher perspective, reveal and step into your own greatness, have insights, wisdom and inner power, be lighter, love deeper and experience clarity and freedom like never before, book a discovery session with me today!